d13co/reti-fast-sdk/projects/sdk/README.md

 Fast, read-only SDK for the Reti staking pool registry on Algorand, generated with Ghostkit and wrapped for ergonomic, high‑throughput reads.

 It simulates a "ghost" contract (or optionally calls a deployed reader app) to batch and decode on-chain data efficiently with a single simulate per request.
-This follows the Ghostkit pattern; see the upstream rationale and constraints in the Ghostkit README.
+This follows the Ghostkit pattern; see the upstream rationale and constraints in the [Ghostkit README](https://github.com/d13co/ghostkit).

-- Ghostkit: generates a typed SDK that reads structured data from contract log lines
+- Ghostkit: generates a typed SDK that reads structured data from contract log lines ([GitHub](https://github.com/d13co/ghostkit), [npm](https://www.npmjs.com/package/ghostkit))
 - Wrapper: `RetiGhostSDK` adds batching and helpers specific to the Reti registry